yepcode/mcp-server-js/README.md

 ### Process Execution

 The MCP server can expose your YepCode Processes as individual MCP tools, making them directly accessible to AI assistants.
-This feature is enabled by setting `YEPCODE_PROCESSES_AS_MCP_TOOLS=true` in your environment.
+This feature is enabled by just adding the `mcp-tool` tag to your process (see our docs to learn more about [process tags](https://yepcode.io/docs/processes/tags)).

 There will be a tool for each exposed process: `run_ycp_<process_slug>` (or `run_ycp_<process_id>` if tool name is longer than 60 characters).